MyNameIsTakenOMG/ecommerce-pipeline-project/README.md

 - Always remember to install packages for each sub project via command: `pip install -r <path>/requirements.txt` before running scripts or testing projects.
 - Adjust paths accordingly if you're running from different working directories.
 - Always activate the correct virtual environment before running any scripts.

+- Clean up

+This project contains 2 AWS CDK projects: `infrastructure/kinesis_pipeline`, `lake/glue_catalog`.
+Please Do Not Forget to destroy these 2 stacks when finishing with the project.

 ## Kinesis Pipeline